 August 6, 2016 ....
 Qaladize, Kurdistan Region : Kurdish and Iranian authorities have reported that in less than two weeks they will reopen crossing routes for local smugglers who transport and trade a variety of goods between the two countries.

 Local villagers, mainly from the Iranian side, have been carrying goods and commercial items to sell on both sides of the border.
 This act has been deemed illegal by Iran.

 However, according to Aziz Hassani Nalousi, the mayor of the Kurdish city of Sardasht, the locals will be given special licenses to be able to carry on their border crossings on foot and avoid the risk of being stopped by border guards.

 Nalousi said that the decision to reopen the border and license the villagers has come from Iran’s interior ministry in Tehran and is supposed to go into effect in 10 days.
 Read more here

 August 3, 2016 .... the Netherlands : Privatized water and sewage companies are being taken back by communities all over the world.
 The main reasons are poor quality and service plus higher costs of private corporations.
-TTP and TTIP are seen as corporate threats to this trend.
+TPP and TTIP are seen as corporate sponsored treaties attempting to subvert this trend.

 "This report," stated lead editor Satoko Kishimoto of TNI, "shows that water privatization, which has been promoted so heavily in recent years, is increasingly being rejected by cities worldwide after years of failed promises, poor services, and high prices."